junxit/us-congress-bills-117/bill.md

     - **(A)** in paragraph (3), by striking “; and” and inserting a semicolon;
     - **(B)** in paragraph (4), by striking the period at the end and inserting “; and”; and
     - **(C)** by adding at the end the following new paragraph:
-      > - **(5)** the term “recovery costs” means expenses for personnel directly involved in the recovery efforts to obtain collections from restitution or from subrogation for payment under a civil law suit.
+      > - **(5)** the term recovery costs means expenses for personnel directly involved in the recovery efforts to obtain collections from restitution or from subrogation for payment under a civil law suit.

 ## § 3.
 Waiver of matching requirement